 Ideal customer profile – the type of business you are targeting in your sales process.

-You can come by the data needed by observing the behavior of your current and most loyal customers, reading reviews of your products or services, doing Q&A research of your customers, and so on.
+You can come by the data needed by observing the behavior of your current and most loyal customers, reading reviews of your products or services, doing research of your customers, and so on.

 Tools and Software You Will Need